asczech/2018-08-14-long_reads/_episodes/02-setup.md

 ## Origin of the data

-For this workshop we have selected data sets and a particular region of **Arabidopsis thaliana (Thale cress)**.
+For this workshop we have selected read data sets and a particular region of **Arabidopsis thaliana (Thale cress)**.

 ## Rounding up